phac-nml/irida/CONTRIBUTING.md

 When you're done, please label the new issue as a `bug` and we will triage it as soon as we can.

+Note: IRIDA's GitHub issue board is for bug reports or feature requests only.
+You should not use it for usage issues, problems with analyzing your data, or problems setting up IRIDA.
+For issues of this nature, please contact the IRIDA team by one of the other options in the [Contacting the IRIDA Team](#contacting-the-irida-team) section.

 ### Contributing an analysis pipeline

 If you have an analysis tool that you would like to build for IRIDA we'd like to hear about it!
 IRIDA has a plug-in style system for analysis workflows.
 This helps make it easier for tool developers to get the benefits of IRIDA's data management system and easy to use interface and incorporate their analysis workflows into IRIDA's growing suite of tools.
 For an analysis pipeline to be used in IRIDA, it must be developed as a Galaxy workflow and operate on sequencing reads.
 Read more about building tools for IRIDA in the [IRIDA Pipeline Development Guide](https://irida.corefacility.ca/documentation/developer/tools/pipelines/).

 ### Suggesting a feature

-Before writing a bunch of code for a new feature, we would love to discuss the feature you're trying to build!
+Before writing code for a new feature, we would love to discuss the feature you're trying to build!
 First you should search our [GitHub issue board] to see if anyone else has suggested your feature.
 We may have a similar feature in the works where you can contribute.

-If you cannot find an existing issue that details your suggestion, we would love to hear your ideas!
-Please create a GitHub issue detailing your idea, how you would expect a user to interact with the new feature, and how you would expect your feature to work.
+If you cannot find an existing issue that details your suggestion, please create a GitHub issue detailing your idea, how you would expect a user to interact with the new feature, and how you would expect your feature to work.

 When you're done, please label the new issue as a `request` and we will triage it as soon as we can.